mohaa-moddb/mefy-extgametypes/README.md

     fight over a flag once its dropped.
 Setting to 0 is not recommended and may make certain functions not work.

-- "g_ctf_announce" Default: "dropped atbase"
+- "g_ctf_announce" and "g_ftctf_announce" Default: "dropped atbase"
     This setting controls the announcing of the flag positions for given events.
 The format is the list of events in which to announce the flag position.
 The possible events are: